maheshbansod/battery-life-notify/README.md

 # batterylifenotify

 This repository contains the timer I use to notify me when my laptop battery is less than 40 and the charger unplugged or more than 80 and the charger plugged in.

-I have copied some of it off of random sources and edited it as per my needs - for an Arch system running `dwm` and using `notify-send`.

-You may have to do the same if you plan on using it.

 ## Requirements
 - Systemd